27 April 2021

 Sheffield Mutual team complete Yorkshire Three Peaks

-After five months in the making, the day, which felt like it would never arrive, finally had as our team of nine (Jamie Bellamy, Paul Galloway, Curtis Parker, Laura Browse, Peter Leverton, Tom Rofe, Will Powell, Lewis Kerry and Board member, Stuart Plant-Hately) prepared to take on the Yorkshire Three Peaks.
+After five months in the making, the day, which felt like it would never arrive, finally had as our team of nine (Jamie Bellamy, Paul Galloway, Curtis Parker, Laura Staniland, Peter Leverton, Tom Rofe, Will Powell, Lewis Kerry and Board member, Stuart Plant-Hately) prepared to take on the Yorkshire Three Peaks.

 The Yorkshire Three Peaks Challenge is a 24.5 mile walk and includes 1,585m of ascent.
 The challenge takes on the peaks of Pen-y-ghent, Whernside and Ingleborough (usually in this order) and the aim is complete the walk in under 12 hours.